-In accordance with the Marketplace Rules of the NASDAQ Stock Market, Inc, the Board of Directors has determined the independence of each Director and nominee for election as Director in accordance with the guidelines it has adopted.
-Based on those standards, at its meeting held in February 2007, the Board determined that each of Messrs.
-Almgren, Anderson, Bond, Boston, Lindelow and Scott, our non-employee directors, are "independent directors" as defined in Rule 4200(a)(15) of the Marketplace Rules of the NASDAQ Stock Market, Inc, and has no relationship with the Company except as a Director and stockholder of the Company, unless otherwise stated under "Certain Transactions" section of our Annual Report on Form 10-K.
+In accordance with the Nasdaq listing requirements, the Board of Directors has determined the independence of each Director and nominee for election as Director in accordance with the guidelines it has adopted.
+Based on those standards, at its meetings held in January 2008 and March 2008, the Board determined that each of Messrs.
+Almgren, Anderson, Bond, Lindelow, Scott and DeVenny, our non-employee directors are "independent directors" as defined in Rule 4200(a) (15) of the Nasdaq Marketplace Rules, and has no relationship with the Company except as a Director and stockholder of the Company, unless otherwise stated under "Certain Transactions" in the Compensation Discussion and Analysis section of this proxy.